stevleibelt/General_Howtos/operation_system/unix/vim.md

 :w #save content in current file
 :q #quit current file
-:q! #quit current file without asking for saving
+:q! #quit current file without asking for saving :tabNext    #go to the next opened file in the tab :tabprevious    #go to the previous opened file in the tab

 # movement